 “My kids are bummed that they won’t be able to see their friends for a while.
 However, they understand what’s going on and why we have to stay home.
 Just today, we watched an easy-to-understand educational video about germs, viruses, and the importance of washing your hands and using hand sanitizer.
 I also try to remind them that during scary, uncertain times, it is important to look for the helpers.”

-Productivity Resources for Working from Home with Children
+Productivity Resources for Working from Home with Toddlers and Children

 Planoly – Batch your social media content to save time.
 Social Media Scheduling apps make it easier to post your content on Instagram, so you can focus on family time instead of trying to figure out what to post next.